-- a) The Annual Review;

-- b) A blast incident (exceedance) report;

-- c) An Independent Environmental Audit;

-- d) The approval of any modification to the conditions of this consent; and

-- e) A direction of the Secretary.
+- a) The submission of an Annual Review (Section 6.3); - b) The submission of an incident report (Section 6.1); - c) The submission of an audit (Section 5.3.); and - d) The approval of any modification to the conditions of SSD-6764; or - e) A direction of the Secretary.

-WCPL will review, and if necessary revise, this EMS and/or any relevant EMP/s to the satisfaction of the Secretary.
+WCPL must review, and if necessary revise, the strategies, plans, and programs required under Development Consent SSD-6764 to the satisfaction of the Secretary.
 WCPL will also review, and if necessary revise, this EMS and/or any relevant EMP/s when there are changes to the EPL and in response to a relevant change in technology, legislation, or operations.